fabio914/arduinogl/README.md

 ## Installation

-Create an `ArduinoGL` directory inside your `~\Arduino\libraries\` directory, then copy all the contents of this repository to that new directory.
+Create an `ArduinoGL` directory inside your `~/Arduino/libraries/` directory, then copy all the contents of this repository to that new directory.
 After that you will be able to compile and run all the examples on the Arduino IDE.

 ## Example